-Clayton South Primary School is located in Melbourne's South East bayside suburbs.
-We are a Science of Reading (SOR) school and use structured literacy.
+Clayton South Primary School (CSPS) is in Melbourne's South East bayside suburbs.
+We are a Science of Reading (SOR) and learning school and use structured literacy.
 We have elements of MSL multi-sensory learning, linking reading, writing, and spelling.

 We offer a program that promotes skill development in reading and viewing, writing, speaking, and listening in a supportive and stimulating environment.
-Planning is based on the Victorian Curriculum and is evidence-based, supported by best practice around literacy acquisition.
-We use explicit direct instruction (EDI) and have two-hour daily literacy blocks that are non-interrupted learning time for children in Prep to Year 6.
-Strong literacy skills are crucial for future academic success, while reading for pleasure improves social skills, mental health, and learning outcomes.
+Planning is based on the Victorian Curriculum and is evidence-based, supported by best practices around literacy acquisition.
+We are working towards having a knowledge-rich curriculum and explicit direct instruction (EDI) across all year levels.
+At CSPS, our two-hour daily literacy blocks are non-interrupted learning time for children in Prep to Year 6.
+Strong literacy skills are crucial for future academic success, while reading for pleasure is also extremely important.
+We want children to love reading for enjoyment, improving social skills, mental health, and learning outcomes.

-Learning to read is not a natural process like learning to walk.
-Our brains are not hard-wired to read.
-Reading is a complex skill and what is termed biological secondary.
+The English language is a melting pot of linguistic ingredients and has a complex code that has evolved over the decades.
+Many word origins are borrowed from Latin, Greek and even Japanese.
+Learning to read is not a natural process like learning to walk, and students need to acquire knowledge at school about the patterns and constraints that are unique to English.
+Our brains are not hard-wired to read, and reading is a skill is that is biologically secondary.
 The Science of Reading (SOR) refers to an enormous body of research and an emerging consensus that converges into how the brain learns to read and how educators should teach reading to ensure the best outcomes for all students.
-Structured literacy and explicit teaching are particularly beneficial for students where English is an Additional Language / Dialect (EAL/D).
+Structured literacy and explicit teaching are particularly beneficial for students with English as an Additional Language / Dialect (EAL/D).